Jeffrin-Issac/Jeff-demo/README.md

 # Jeff-demo
-This is my first github repository
+This is my first Git repository.
+Author - Jeffrin